jkrvivian/MountainCar/README.md

 Could choose to use a trained-well model
 `$ python run.py [--reuse=True, False]`

+## Detail
+For more details please see the report.pdf file

 As for DQN algorithm implementation, I reference this tutorial: https://morvanzhou.github.io/tutorials/machine-learning/reinforcement-learning/